harvester/docs/docs/advanced/seeder.md

 ![](/img/v1.2/seeder/ShutdownReboot.png)

-If a node is shut down, you can also click **Power On** to power it on again:
+If a node is shut down, you can also select **Power On** to power it on again:

 ![](/img/v1.2/seeder/PowerOn.png)